Martchus/cpp-utilities/README.md

 * If thread local storage is not supported by your compiler/platform (might be the case on MacOS), you can disable making use of it via `ENABLE_THREAD_LOCAL=OFF`.
 * To disable use of `std::filesystem`, set `USE_STANDARD_FILESYSTEM=OFF`.
 This is required when building for MacOS and Android at the time of writing this documentation.
-Note that the Bash completion will not be able to suggest files and directory with `USE_STANDARD_FILESYSTEM=OFF`.
+Note that the Bash completion will not be able to suggest files and directories with `USE_STANDARD_FILESYSTEM=OFF`.
 * For more detailed documentation, see the documentation about build variables (in [directory doc](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) and in Doxygen version accessible via "Related Pages").
 * The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains build scripts for GNU/Linux, Android, Windows and
   MacOS X in form of Arch Linux packages.
-These scripts can be used as an example also when building under another platform.
+These scripts can be used as an example also when building under/for other platforms.

 #### Building for Windows
 * Building for Windows with GCC as cross compiler and mingw-w64 can be simplified by using a small